We research materials and technologies for the energy transition at KIT in the Helmholtz Association.

 Data sheet

-KIT’s startup Litona develops energy storage materials for sodium-ion accumulators.
-Sodium-based accumulators can be produced with inexpensive and easily accessible resources.
+KIT’s startup Litona develops energy storage materials for sodium-ion batteries.
+Sodium-based batteries can be produced using abundant and inexpensive materials.
 This will reduce future costs of batteries and the dependence of Europe on imports of resources.
 Litona’s work presently concentrates on Prussian white analogs.
-These storage materials are of interest for stationary energy storage and automotive applications in particular.
+These storage materials are of interest for stationary energy storage applications and for the e-mobility sector.

 Data sheet